pomkos/homeserver/README.md

 example: add_kernel -e my_env -d 'My Env'
 ```

-## backup_server.sh
+## backup_server

-Initiates `rsync` command to backup SMB folders in order of importance.
+`backup_server.sh` initiates `rsync` command to backup SMB folders in order of importance.
 All outputs will be shown in the terminal and saved in `output.txt`.
 Created to backup FreeNAS shares to an external hard drive over the network.
 Modify:

 * Line 3: change name or order of folders
 * Line 8: change location of SMB mount and backup location